DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 ![Cover](./midashi03.jpg)

 At the naturally created border...
-It has been three days and nights since they had entered the forest, controlled by foreign gods.
+It has been three days and nights since they had entered the forest, controlled by sidhes.
 Finally, a vast plain of ocher colour appeared, where the national border that separated Io and Yurun was located.

 "I'm able to guide thee only up to here."